Devildude4427/FlightFinder/README.md

 ## Running the tests

-All tests are located in ~/tests, and can be ran using in root:
+All tests are located in ~/tests, and can be ran using the following command from the project root:

 ```
 python -m unittest discover -s tests